6 Ways to Recover Permanently Deleted Files in Windows 10

 Method 4.
 Get files permanently deleted back from Backup and Restore

-An exclusive built-in backup tool in Windows PC, Backup and Restore, can also help recover permanently deleted files in Windows 10 or 11.
+An exclusive built-in backup tool in Windows PC, Backup and Restore, can also help recover permanently deleted files in Windows 10.
 It supports backup & restore files on the local drives as file copies in case file loss occurs.

 backup-and-restore-windows-7